Is working from home on your list of things to consider this year? You’re not alone….

 Staying motivated is one of the biggest challenges of all when you’re working from home.
 You don’t want to lose motivation or momentum because when that happens, you will start avoiding work and not giving it your all.
 And with no one else around to motivate you, you need to be able to motivate yourself properly.

 One of the things I have found very helpful when I get a motivation dip is to go on a small business forum on Facebook or similar, or to attend a networking group.
-I love the Mums in Business forum for small business owners and the Blogging Mums Club for people making a living through blogging.
+I love the Blogging Mums Club for people making a living through blogging.
 You can pick up hints or tips by asking questions, and if nothing else you can have a good chat and feel like you are not alone.

 I am starting a new online group later this year for mums who are juggling it all.
 If you do go down the small business route, I woud love to welcome you in my Mums in the Middle group